 I need to point out that this post was written in 2011.
 Nonetheless, IWD is held every year on 8th March, so the post remains as relevant to subsequent years.
-You can read about the events associated with it on the official website.

 How many of you know that it is International Women’s Day today, 8th March?
 Hmm, I thought so.
 It even passed me by until I saw it on the 20h00 news yesterday – and I thought my feminist credentials were impeccable.
 Since 1977, when it was officially inaugurated as a worldwide event by the United Nations, there have been celebrations of women’s rights throughout the world on this date, drawing attention to the many abuses of women that still exist.

-An early, loveless marriage in 1765 produced a son and then her husband died in 1770.
+An early, loveless marriage in 1765 produced a son, and then her husband died in 1770.
 She subsequently moved to Paris with her son, took the name Olympe de Gouges and started frequenting influential salons.
 She became a playwright and pursued her art to protest, first, against slavery.
 She increasingly advocated freedom and human rights and made it her life’s work to oppose injustice.

 Olympe de Gouges became a passionate advocate of the rights of man and, initially, welcomed the French Revolution.
 She revised her opinions, however, when égalité obviously applied only to men (as, in some ways, it still does).
 In 1791, she wrote the Déclaration des droits de la Femme et de la Citoyenne (Declaration of the Rights of Woman and the Female Citizen) in response to the Declaration of the Rights of Man and of the Citizen.
 She coined the phrase, “A woman has the right to mount the scaffold.
 She must also possess the right to mount the rostrum.”